Chipinque Ecological Park

 Free Mexico Travel Guide and Travel Information

 Chipinque Park is home to everything from black bears to butterflies.
-There are also several species of birds, squirrels, a breed of wild cat that looks disconcertingly like a chubby house tabb, as well as pumas, coyotes, and grey foxes.
+There are several species of birds, squirrels, a breed of wild cat that looks disconcertingly like a chubby house tabb, as well as pumas, coyotes, and grey foxes.

-Here, you might even catch a glimpse of the excellent, native to Mexico coati, a raccoon-esque creature with a stripy tail, or a deer.
+Visitors can even catch a glimpse of the excellent, native to Mexico coati, a raccoon-esque creature with a stripy tail, or a deer.
 Be on the lookout for the (non-venomous) black snakes though.

 If you do see black bears, don’t try and get close to them.
 Just stay still and wait for them to pass you by or retreat slowly.
 Chipinque also has a butterfly house and an insect house and both are free to enter.